92green/unmutable/README.md

 Unmutable.js is bad because:
 - No exotic data types, just Maps, Lists, arrays and objects for now.
 Disappointment.
 You can still use Immutable.js if you want nice things like Seqs and Records.
+- Performance has not been tested in comparison to Immutable.js yet.
+It's likely that some aspects of Immutable.js are more efficient.
+Keep in mind that using Unmutable.js doesn't have the overhead of `fromJS()` and `toJS()`ing all your data.
+Some benchmarks would be great, stay tuned.

 ## More examples